PLN-team/PLNmodels/cran-comments.md

 ## Minor release to answer CRAN request

-* amending test-pln to fullfil a CRAN maintainer request (error on an ATLAS variant of BLAS in some anecdotical tests...)
+* amending test-pln to fullfil a CRAN maintainer request (error on an ATLAS variant of BLAS in some anecdotal tests...)
 * Correction in likelihood of diagonal PLN

 ## Tested environments